Mediation and Arbitration

 It should be noted that the outcome of mediation is only binding on the parties by agreement and the mediator does not have powers to make orders.

 Mediation will only succeed if both parties approach the situation with good faith.
 There is little value in recommending mediation in circumstances where one party has a strong reluctance to participate or to make any compromise.

 Expert legal advice should be sought early in a dispute resolution process in order to maximise the cost efficiency and benefit outcomes of what could become a lengthy and cripplingly expensive proceeding.

-For more information on the various forums for dispute resolution, including a detailed analysis by Conjoint Professor Kim Lovegrove, FAIB click on the following links:
+For more information on the various forums for dispute resolution, including a detailed analysis by Kim Lovegrove RML, FAIB click on the following links: